19hours/sg-statutes/Acts/Architects Act.md

 [28/2005 wef 01/12/2005]

-(b) the business of the partnership, so far as it relates to the supply of architectural services in Singapore, will be under the control and management of a partner who is a registered architect and has in force a practising certificate
+(b) the business of the partnership, so far as it relates to the supply of architectural services in Singapore, will be under the control and management of a partner who is a registered architect and has in force a practising certificate; and

 (c) the name of the partnership has been approved by the Board.